niklasrst/windows-mediacreation-cli/README.md

 #.PARAMETER -DriverModel
     The model of the drivers to download.
 This is optional and will be used to filter the drivers from the manufacturer.
-    For example (Dell) "Latitude-5440" or (Lenovo) "ThinkPad X280" or (HP) "Z6 G5".
+    For example (Dell) "Latitude-5440" or (Lenovo) "ThinkPad X390" or (HP) "Z6 G5".
     The default is not set.

 #.PARAMETER -Verbose
    Enable verbose output.
+I recommend using this parameter, as it exactly shows you what the script does and where it currently is.
 ```

 ## How it works?